legendarycode3/vending-machine-smart-contract/README.md

 ## Security Consideration
 * Ensure proper access control mechanisms to prevent unauthorized restocking or manipulation of the contract's inventory.
 * Implement robust error handling to handle cases where purchases fail due to insufficient funds  or unavailable items.
+* Test the contract on Evm testnets network before deploying

 ## Foundry